andycranston/raritan-lupload/README.md

 If there was a problem an error message will be displayed.

+## Script output buffer gets cleared after successful upload

+After the successful upload of a script any output in the script output buffer for that script on the PDU is cleared.
+This is so the updated script has a fresh start when it is next run.

 ## Command line options

 There are a few command line options that can be specified.